Georgia Spider Removal Service

 Spiders are a prevalent pest in Georgia.
 Spiders are not insects, as they belong to the class Arachnida.
-They feed on other insects, so a key part to controlling spiders is to control their food source.
-By doing regular routine maintenance for general crawling insects, pest populations in general will decrease, and the spiders will either die from lack of food or relocate to other areas with a more abundant food supply.
+They feed on other insects, so a key part of controlling spiders is to control their food source.
+By doing regular routine maintenance for general crawling insects, pest populations, in general, will decrease, and the spiders will either die from lack of food or relocate to other areas with a more abundant food supply.
 There are approximately 3,000 species of spiders found in the United States, but only a few pose serious health risks to humans.
 Two of the most dangerous and medically important types are the black widow spiders, and the brown recluse spider and its relatives.
 Both of these pests are found throughout Georgia.

 Black widows are unfortunately among the most common spiders in Georgia.
 Their distinctive red hourglass shape on the abdomen makes them easy to identify.
 They commonly nest in garages, along the edges of sidewalks and patios, and in stacked rock, among other places.
 The female can produce up to nine egg cases, each containing 200 to 800 eggs.
 Just ONE black widow can produce over 7,000 offspring!